 The attitudes and values of a country have a significant impact on the way that business is conducted.
-The following section will outline major themes in this area.
-In particular, it will deal with areas of Spanish culture that may influence the success of business negotiations.
+The following section will outline major themes about the business etiquette in Spain.
+In particular, it will deal with areas of its culture that may influence the success of business negotiations.

 Corporate social responsibility

 The most significant environmental issues in Spain include air, water and noise pollution.
 The Government has been trying to address these issues for many years and the situation is gradually improving.
 However, the condition of the rivers in many of the large cities is critical, as companies are dumping toxic effluents into them.
 Air pollution is also an issue in large cities, particularly in Madrid, and the government’s recommended maximum levels are often exceeded considerably.
 However, air pollution was even more serious in the past, due to oil-fired space heating, heavy road traffic and heavy industries.

 The development of important key laws in the field of Corporate Social Responsibility is increasing, especially since the establishment of the State Council on Corporate Social Responsibility in February 2008, which is responsible for fostering and promoting CSR policies, and planning new measures.

 In March 2010, the Spanish cabinet approved the Sustainable Economy Law which contains various measures related to CSR focused on transparency, including the disclosure of the remuneration of managers and directors who are responsible for sustainability in the management structures of state-owned companies.